 Hiring independent contractors eliminate your need to pay wage taxes, offer benefits or provide office space, which can save you 30-40% on labor costs, according to many experts.
 In order to be considered an independent contractor, the relationship must meet the following criteria.

 - The payor/employer controls only the result of the work to be completed

 - The contractor controls how the work will be done

 - The contractor controls where and when the work will be done

-Speaking with an experienced employment attorney is an easy way to ensure your situation meets the requirements and you avoid penalties and back taxes.
+Speaking with an experienced employment lawyer is an easy way to ensure your situation meets the requirements and you avoid penalties and back taxes.

-Join LegalShield today and speak with an attorney in 4 hours or less.
+Join LegalShield today and speak with a lawyer in 4 hours or less after initial contact.

 Even unintentional misclassification can result in penalties of 1.5% of wages, 40% of the FICA taxes that were not withheld and 100% of the matching FICA taxes the employer should have paid.

 Rather than stress and guess, get a LegalShield membership now.
 For a small monthly fee you can call your lawyer for advice and they can even make calls and write letters to the auditor on your behalf.
 LegalShield makes it easy and affordable.